About Honda Racing

 - Arc Flash Boundary calculations

-- Carried out task-based risk assessments.
-Where for high incident energy pieces of equipment we will be considering what tasks could potentially expose personnel to an arc flash.
+- Carried out task-based risk assessments for high incident energy pieces of equipment considering what tasks could potentially expose personnel to an arc flash.

 - Where personnel could be exposed to high incident energy we advised on whether PPE should be worn and what PPE should be worn for those tasks.

-- Advise on minimising arc flash PPE requirements:
+- Provide advice on minimising arc flash PPE requirements:

 - Whilst working on batteries